Benchmarking the Robustness of Instance Segmentation Models: Results

 This is a very interesting result.
-Adaptive normalization layers and domain specific batch normalization layers are extensively studied for domain adaptation problems \cite{fan2021adversarially,chang2019domain, wang2019transferable}.
+Adaptive normalization layers and domain-specific batch normalization layers are extensively studied for domain adaptation problems \cite{fan2021adversarially,chang2019domain, wang2019transferable}.
 In this work, we are not interested in adapting one network to a target domain but interested in finding the most reliable network without additional tuning.
 Both corruptions and cross-datasets change the statistics of the datasets.
-Corruptions change pixel wise image statistics and cross-datasets change the content based object statistics.
+Corruptions change pixel-wise image statistics and cross-datasets change the content-based object statistics.
 While corruptions do not change the content, on cross-datasets, objects appear in different densities and sizes.
-GN is better at making the network more robust to corruptions added onto image by removing their effects through normalization.
+GN is better at making the network more robust to corruptions added onto images by removing their effects through normalization.
 On the other hand, SyncBN is better at aligning the statistics of cross-datasets.